OPINION: Mississippi’s vaccination reality defies national narrative - The Oxford Eagle

 OPINION: Mississippi’s vaccination reality defies national narrative

-While criticism abounds for Governor Tate Reeves’ approach to handling the coronavirus pandemic, one major win is certainly the Mississippi’s rollout of coronavirus vaccines to its citizens.
+While criticism abounds for Governor Tate Reeves’ approach to handling the coronavirus pandemic, one major win is certainly Mississippi’s rollout of coronavirus vaccines to its citizens.

-National media outlets reported in recent weeks that Mississippi is in a vaccine drought; that misinformation is prevailing; that residents either don’t have ready access to coronavirus vaccines, or are declining to get the vaccines available due to general distrust and rampant miss information.
+National media outlets reported in recent weeks that Mississippi is in a vaccine drought; that misinformation is prevailing; that residents either don’t have ready access to coronavirus vaccines, or are declining to get the vaccines available due to general distrust.

 However, just last week Mississippi state health officer Dr. Thomas Dobbs reported that Mississippi was the first state in the country to reach vaccine parity, meaning that Mississippi’s vaccine distribution percentages, along racial lines, mirror racial demographics in the state.